nihalwill/5-Day-Weather-Dashboard/README.md

 Created "form" around search features and "submit" value so user can use "Enter" key instead of clicking "Search" button Added "Clear" button (Not tested yet)
-Started inital JS layout with Moment JS, clear button, and started the "Search" functionality
+Started inital JS layout with Moment JS, clear button, and started the "Search" functionality Basic functionality working with weather API for city search and local storage/retrieval UV Index function and CSS linked to appropriate city search